Musa Hall of Fame

 The Musa Hall of Fame was created to honour individuals who have made valuable contributions to our knowledge on bananas.
 Each inductee is given a Musapedia page highlighting their achievements.

 For the better part of the 20th century, research on bananas was dominated by nationals of countries involved in the export trade.
 For example, the three British inductees — Ernest E. Cheesman, Norman Simmonds and Kenneth Shepherd — made some of their most important contributions when they were working at the Imperial College of Tropical Agriculture in Trinidad, which at the time was a training centre in tropical agriculture for the agricultural services of the British Empire.
-Similarly, the first job of American breeder Phil Rowe was with the United Fruit Company, which later became Chiquita Brands.
+Similarly, both Phil Rowe, a breeder from the United States, and Robert Stover, a plant pathologist from Canada, worked for the United Fruit Company, which later became Chiquita Brands.